 Can I Use A Donut Tire On The Highway?

 No, it’s just suitable in regular driving conditions.
 Highway means you have to control the car at a very fast speed.
 Unlike city roads, these road hazards do not fit this temporary solution.

-Can I drive 200 miles on a donut?
-The answer is NO. These tires are useful in emergencies but are not suitable for long distances.
+Donut tire is useful in emergencies but are not suitable for long distances.
 It’s still a thing to help you navigate the nearby tire repair workshop to find a new one.